The-Marcy-Lab-School/CLI-Task-Manager/README.md

 * What happens when the user enters invalid input (like letters when numbers are expected)?
 * How does the application handle edge cases like trying to complete a task that doesn't exist?
 * What debugging techniques could you use to understand what's happening when the program doesn't work as expected?

 **My Notes:**

+* ...
+* ...
+* ...

+### Code Style

+Code style encompasses the conventions and formatting choices that make code readable and maintainable.
+While the computer doesn't care about indentation, spacing, or naming conventions, these elements are crucial for human developers who need to read, understand, and modify the code.
+Consistent code style makes collaboration easier and reduces the cognitive load when working with code.

+**Investigation Questions:**

+* How is the code formatted and indented?
+What patterns do you notice in spacing and organization?
+* How are imports, exports, functions and code blocks organized?
+Is there a logical and consistent flow that makes the code easy to follow?
+* Do comments improve the readability of the codebase without explaining things that are obvious?

+**My Notes:**